 Unfortunately, voters are faced with negative information and myths pertaining to the mail ballot process in Florida.
 Election after election, even after thousands of Flagler County voters successfully cast their ballots by mail, we are defending the security of mail ballot voting again this year.
 Many voters in our county prefer to vote by mail for the convenience of voting from home, due to work, travel, transportation, or health reasons.
 We mail ballots all over the world to overseas citizens and our military service members who are serving overseas.
-Florida has been a no-excuse absentee (also known as Vote-By-Mail) state for almost 20 years!
+Florida has been a no-excuse absentee (also known as Vote-By-Mail) state for over 20 years!

 Here are answers to some questions we have been receiving concerning mail ballot voting in Flagler County.